d0rich/th2-docs/content/getting-started/install-demo/_index.md

 # Install demo example

 {{< hl greenyellow >}}
-In this instruction you will know how to quickly download and install th2 and try it.
+You will know how to install th2.
 {{< /hl >}}

 ## Contents